-Commission expenses of \$2.3 billion in 2018 remained largely unchanged from 2017.
+Commission expenses of \$2.4 billion were largely unchanged compared to 2018.

-Operating expenses of \$6.4 billion in 2018 were level with 2017.
-The movement of the Canadian dollar decreased operating expenses \$23 million from the strengthening of the Canadian dollar.
-Additional information on operating expenses can be found in Note 18 in our 2018 Annual Consolidated Financial Statements.
+Operating expenses increased by \$0.6 billion or 9% in 2019 compared to 2018, reflecting higher expenses in line with business growth, and higher project spend, partially offset by lower incentive compensation costs.
+The impacts of foreign exchange translation increased operating expenses by \$101 million.
+Additional information on operating expenses can be found in Note 18 in our 2019 Annual Consolidated Financial Statements.

-Other expenses of \$0.4 billion were down \$0.2 billion from 2017 primarily as a result of an increase in net transfers from segregated funds.
+Other decreased by \$0.1 billion or 19% in 2019 compared to 2018, primarily driven by an increase in net transfers from segregated funds.